manojkumar-0108/flights-booking-service/readME.md

 # 📅 Flights Booking Service

-✨ **Streamlined Authentication:** This service handles user registration, authentication, and authorization to provide smooth and secure user experiences.

-🌐 **Efficient Proxy Handling:** It creates a seamless proxy for both the Flights Service and the Booking Service, ensuring fast and reliable routing and ensure no unathorized access.

-🚦 **Smart Rate Limiting:** Integrated rate limiter controls traffic flow and prevents overloading, maintaining optimal performance and service reliability.

-🔐 **Secure Access Control:** Users must be authenticated to create bookings, and only authorized individuals (admins or flight company representatives) can modify flight details.
+🛒 **`Flexible Booking Management`**: This service facilitates flight bookings and reservations, providing users with an easy and efficient way to secure their travel plans.

+💳 **`Robust Payment Processing`**: The service manages payments using secure and reliable methods, including idempotency keys for consistent and repeatable transactions.

+🎫 **`Real-Time Availability Checks`**: It ensures that booking requests are processed based on real-time data, avoiding overbooking and ensuring accurate seat availability.

+⏱️ **`Timely Booking Validation`**: The service validates booking requests against tight time constraints to prevent expired bookings and ensure smooth transactions.

+🏛️ **`Efficient Queue Handling`**: Utilizes a message queue system for managing booking-related events and updates, ensuring smooth communication and timely processing.

-📌 Note: This service is dependent on `flights`✈️ and `bookings` 📅 service for some functionalities.
+📌 Note: This service is dependent on `flights`✈️ service.

 ## 🔍 Exploring the `Folder Structure`